nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 }
 ```

-A [`*ast.FieldList`](https://pkg.go.dev/go/ast?tab=doc#FieldList) node represents a list of Fields, enclosed by parentheses or braces.
+An [`ast.FieldList`](https://pkg.go.dev/go/ast?tab=doc#FieldList) node represents a list of Fields, enclosed by parentheses or braces.
 Function parameters would be shown here if they are defined, but this time none, so no information.

 `List` field is a slice of [`*ast.Field`](https://pkg.go.dev/go/ast?tab=doc#Field) that contains a pair of identifiers and types.
 It is highly versatile and is used for a variety of Nodes, including [`*ast.StructType`](https://pkg.go.dev/go/ast?tab=doc#StructType), [`*ast.InterfaceType`](https://pkg.go.dev/go/ast?tab=doc#InterfaceType), and here.
-That is, it's needed when mapping a type to an identifier:
+That is, it's needed when mapping a type to an identifier as shown below:

 ```go
 foo int